dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 `endpoint-<N>.<cluster>.<zone>` that carries the IP address.
 Querying for these synthesized names works as well.

-The *traffic* plugin has no notion of draining, drop overload and anything that advanced, *it just acts upon assignments*.
-This is means that if a endpoint goes down and *traffic* has not seen a new assignment yet, it will still include this endpoint address in responses.

 Load reporting is not supported for the following reason.
 A DNS query is done by a resolver.
 Behind this resolver (which can also cache) there may be many clients that will use this reply.
 The responding server (CoreDNS) has no idea how many clients use this resolver.
 So reporting a load of